neurodatascience/fmralign-benchmark/README.rst

 | *An empirical evaluation of functional alignment using inter-subject decoding.*
 | Thomas Bazeille*, Elizabeth DuPre*, Jean-Baptiste Poline, & Bertrand Thirion.
 | doi: 10.1101/2020.XX.XX.XXXXXX
 |

+This module provides:
-This module enable to replicate every main and supplementary experiments of this paper on the IBC dataset comprising 2 of the 5 decoding tasks studied in the paper.
+* code to replicate easily all main and supplementary experiments from this paper
+* a fetcher for IBC dataset derivatives used (comprising 2 out of 5 decoding tasks studied)

 Requirements
 -------------